Quansight/Quansight-website/apps/labs/posts/dont-start-with-good-first-issues.md

 ## Even better - write your own project (but don't force it)

 At some point, you'll find yourself thinking "wouldn't it be nice if there existed a tool which did this particular thing...wait, how has nobody created it yet?".
 In that moment, seize the opportunity: solve the problem, and publish it online as an open source project.
-You'll learn a tonne about testing, packaging, and maintenance by doing.
+You'll learn a tonne about testing, packaging, and maintenance by doing so.
 And if people start contributing, you'll also learn about community management and leadership.

 There are some caveats I must make, though: